 - Planning for the future.
 The aim of Phase II is to build on the stability and health foundations that members create in Phase I and begin to make a plan for life outside of treatment.

 - Members will benefit from the opinions and help of advisers to determine career or educational goals.
-Help with resume construction, job searching, school enrolment and study skills is provided.
+Help with resume construction, job searching, school enrollment and study skills is provided.

 - At this stage, patients begin to ease back into independent life while still receiving a high level of treatment.
 They begin to do their own grocery shopping, make activity choices, and otherwise attain more freedom.